Brands of Contact Lenses

 Buy your cheap monthly contact lenses online, at Feel Good Contacts

 Buy your monthly contact lenses online in the UK for less, at Feel Good Contacts.
-We stock a wide range of brand names for the lowest price in the UK, thanks to our Price Match guarantee.
+We stock an extensive selection of brand names at competitive prices in the UK, thanks to our Price Match Guarantee.
 For more information about monthly contact lenses, the cost of monthly contact lenses, how to clean your lenses and much more, please visit our Eye Care Hub.

 How much should monthly contact lenses cost?

 The cost of monthly contact lenses will depend on factors like contact lens prescription, design, material, brand, pack size, and purpose of the type of lens to be purchased.
 For instance, prices for monthly contact lenses for astigmatism starts from £14.90 and goes up to £55.90.
 Whereas the price for monthly-coloured lenses starts from £7.90 and goes up to £32.95.
 In general, the cost of monthly contact lenses varies from £2.99 up to £71.90.

 Can you sleep in your monthly contact lenses?

 Be it dailies, two weekly or monthly contact lenses, it is advised to remove your contact lenses before you go to bed.
 There is always a risk of damaging your eyes if your contact lenses are not specifically made for overnight and extended wear use.
 You might face a range of different eye issues from minor irritation to serious infections.

 Sleeping with your contact lenses in, even just for an hour would be a bad idea.
 For some, eyes can be more sensitive than others and react differently.
 It is just not worth taking the risk.
 It is advisable to not sleep with your contact lenses on unless advised and fitted by the optician for extended wear.

 Are monthly contact lenses safe?